How TinyML can transform IoT applications across industries

 The good news is that these challenges do not stop TinyML from used in IoT applications.

-Because these are endeavours to improve further; TinyML can be and is being used effectively in its current avatar.
+Because these are endeavors to improve further; TinyML can be and is being used effectively in its current avatar.

 TinyML use cases

 30 billion microcontroller units were shipped in 2019.
-The boost in microcontroller industry has been attributed to the growing demand of TinyML for IoT devices.
+The boost in the microcontroller industry has been attributed to the growing demand for TinyML for IoT devices.
 TinyML is revolutionizing multiple industries from retail and manufacturing to healthcare and fitness.

 Manufacturing – TinyML can be used to monitor equipment in real-time and send out alerts when preventive maintenance is necessary.
 This would help reduce downtime owing to equipment failure.